-&lt;sup>29Conversely, we do not necessarily expect fairness considerations to scale down with negotiation stakes.
-In fact, complete-information lab-in-the-field ultimatum game experiments involving large sums (from the subjects' perspective) mostly reproduce the typical results from the lab, suggesting that concerns about fairness persist when stakes are high (Slonim and Roth, 1998; Cameron, 1999).
+33Conversely, we do not necessarily expect fairness considerations to scale down with negotiation stakes.
+In fact, the evidence emerging from complete-information lab-in-the-field ultimatum game experiments involving large sums (from the subjects' perspective) is mixed regarding the effect of stakes on outcomes.
+Most experiments largely reproduce the typical results from the lab, suggesting that concerns about fairness persist when stakes are high (Slonim and Roth, 1998; Cameron, 1999).
+But see Andersen et al. (2011) for evidence that, when sums get extremely large, subjects might start proposing and accepting unequal splits of the surplus.